ma1379/code-the-way-project-starter/README.md

 ```
 npm run eslint
 npm run stylelint
-npm run test:changed
 ```

 It's recommended a developers run `npm run eslint:fix` often during development to prevent any failures from code-style or JavaScript syntactical errors.

-<a name="testing"></a>

-## Testing

-This project is equipped with [Jest](https://jestjs.io/), and [Enzyme](https://github.com/airbnb/enzyme) to assist in testing JavaScript files.
-Each JavaScript file in the application should be in it's own folder with a sibling `.test.js` test file.
-The test file should test as close to 100% of it's sibling.

-To check the test coverage of the application run `npm run lib:coverage`.
-This script will print out a code coverage report in the command line and generate an LCOV code coverage report in the project's `./coverage/` folder.

 <a name="scripts"></a>